Showing posts with label fly. Show all posts

 All the theme parks and hotels were beautifully decorated for the Christmas holidays.

-There was a very large Christmas tree in the center of the lobby at The Polynesian Hotel.
+There was a giant Christmas tree in the center of the lobby at The Polynesian Hotel.

 I bought Mickey Ears for my daughter and a Disney hooded sweatshirt for both of us.